mookerzhou/cooking_journal/_posts/meat/2018-08-05-pla-rad-prik.md

 [Pla Rad Prik][pla_rad_prik] is a Thai dish: whole-fried, meaty white fish with chili sauce, usually a centerpiece entree.
-It's pretty common to find red snapper (delicious!) in Thai restaurants in the US; farmed or less over-fished alternatives like grouper, pompano, white perch, haddock, etc. probably work as well.
+It's pretty common to find red snapper (delicious!) in Thai restaurants in the US; farmed or less over-fished alternatives like grouper, pompano, white perch, etc. probably work as well.
 Ideally, whatever fish is sized appropriately for your wok.

-- For the sauce, food process:
+- For the sauce, food process or mince:
   * 1/2 cup - garlic cloves
   * 1/2 cup - small, red Thai chilies (de-seeded)

   Also set aside:
-  * 1/2 cup - tamarind paste (prepared from pulp, if possible).
+  * 1/2 cup - tamarind paste ([prepared from a pulp block][tamarindo], if possible).
   * 1/4 cup - palm sugar
   * 2 tbsp - fish sauce